doc4d/docs/versioned_docs/version-21/Desktop/sessions.md

 :::note

-Keep in mind that **Web sessions** are used as soon as the 4D project is accessed through web or REST requests.[ Web sessions are detailed in this page](../WebServer/sessions.md).
+Keep in mind that [**Web sessions**](../WebServer/sessions.md) are used as soon as the 4D project is accessed through web or REST requests and [scalable sessions](../WebServer/sessions.md#enabling-web-sessions) are enabled.

 :::